 netsh int ip reset

 Then after close the command prompt, restart your system to bring these changes into effect and check internet started working.

-On next screen Select Reliable Multicast Protocol option and click OK to install the protocol.
-Reboot windows and Try reconnect your Ethernet or WiFi to see if the connection problem is gone.
+On the next screen Select Reliable Multicast Protocol option and click OK to install the protocol.
+Reboot windows and Try to reconnect your Ethernet or WiFi to see if the connection problem is gone.